 If you want to combine your beach visit with another activity, such as rides in the Luna Park, a baseball game, or a visit to the New York Aquarium, then Coney Island is the place to go!
 It’s also an iconic place for photography, and eating those famous hot dogs.

-I wrote a whole long post about visiting Coney Island on a budget.
-That post focused on the rides, and the (usually) one day a year they are heavily discounted.
+I wrote a whole long post about the best things to do in Coney Island on a budget.
+That post focused on the rides, and how to save money on your visit to Coney Island.

 For older kids and adults Coney Island is a fun destination!
 There’s a lot of activity, and it’s easy to get to on the subway!
 I would say this beach has the most party atmosphere, and lots of fast food places along the boardwalk.

-- West 8th- NY Aquarium: F or Q
+- Take the Subway to West 8th- NY Aquarium: F or Q trains

-- Coney Island – Stillwell Ave: D, F, N, Q
+- Take the Subway to Coney Island – Stillwell Ave: D, F, N, Q trains

 - Driving is possible.
 There are paid lots by the amusement park and by the aquarium; street parking is harder to come by.